venkatesh-20/venkatesh-20/README.md

-Overrall having 7+ years of experience in sales and retail as Executive
+Overrall having 7+ years of experience in sales.

-Started new role as data analyst and  helping clients in their business requirements delivery through data acquisition, analysis and driving insights through exploratory data analysis and dashboarding
+Started new role as data analyst and  helping clients in their business requirements delivering through data acquisition, and driving insights through exploratory data analysis and dashboarding

 Having  knowledge of **Python,SQL,AWS,AZURE, SNOWFLAKE ,POWERBI **.

 Having good understanding of statistical, and analytical techniques.

 Highly motivated to learn,grow and excel in Data Science Industry.

-Good understanding of exploratory data analysis